 One former OIRA official said that informal review was relatively infrequent during the first few years of the Obama Administration, and that some agencies (without objection from OIRA) had firm policies against informal reviews.
-When an informal review did occur, he said it was usually agreed to by the agency because the agency was going to be unable to accommodate anything but the shortest formal OIRA review period, often because of statutory or judicial deadlines, meeting between OIRA personnel and persons not employed by the Executive Branch of the federal government regarding the substance of a regulatory action under OIRA review.
+When an informal review did occur, he said it was usually agreed to by the agency because the agency was going to be unable to accommodate anything but the shortest formal OIRA review period, often because of statutory or judicial deadlines, significant remaining work at the agency on the rulemaking, or other policy imperatives.
+In these instances, he said informal reviews served as a valuable substitute for OIRA formal reviews.